BALLYMENA 1914-1918

 Captain Arthur E. B. O'Neill MP

-O’NEILL Arthur E. B. Captain 2nd Life Guards.
-KIA 4th November 1914.
-Aged 38, MP for Mid-Antrim, 2nd son of Baron O’Neill of Shane’s Castle.
-The first MP to die in the war.
-Comm.
-Menin Gate.
+O'NEILL, Arthur E. B., Captain, 2nd Life Guards,was KIA on the 6th November 1914.
+Aged 38 and MP for Mid-Antrim, he was the 2nd son of Baron O'Neill of Shane's Castle.
+He was the first MP to die in the war.
+He is commemorated on the Ypres Memorial (Menin Gate), Belgium.

 Killed in a bayonet charge.